SURFscz/SRAMsync/README.md

 ```

 In the above we see that two groups are synchronized: expermiment_A and
 expermiment_B.
-A DummyEventHandler class is used to deal with the emitted events
+A DummyEventHandler class is used to deal with the emitted
-from the main loop.
-In case of the DummyEventHandler nothing is done except
+events from the main loop.
+In case of the DummyEventHandler nothing is done
-printing debug messages to stdout.
+except printing info messages to stdout.
 It does not take any additional
 configuration and therefor the `config:` key is omitted.

 Note that in the above `sram` block,